recumbent/AppsolutelyFabulous/PITCHME.md

 Note:

-Well... elm describes itself as "A delightful language for reliable webapp" - given that it bears a strong resemblence F# the language might well be delightful and we all want reliable web apps...
+Well... elm describes itself as "A delightful language for reliable webapps" - that's a bold claim, but there are good reasons why one might find it delightful and there's a strong argument that functional programming lends itself to reliable applications

 ---

 # So what is Elm?

 - Functional language with an ML syntax
+  - Statically typed
   - All functions are pure
      - Always returns the same result for a given input
      - _*No side effects*_
-- A DSL for creating html
+- DSL for creating html
 - Framework for web applications

 Note:

+So what is elm?
-And in many respects the reasons elm claims to be delightful and reliable are the reasons to want to be like elm - more specifically elm is a Function Language, in Elm all functions are pure - for a given input we will always get the same out and there are _no side effects_ - which makes things interesting and we'll come back to that in a moment
+Well firstly its a functional language with an ML syntax - so in that respect very similar to F# Its statically typed, so the compiler is your friend Everything is a function - and all functions are pure  that means that for any given input we will always get the same output and also that there are _no side effects_ - which makes things interesting and we'll come back to that in a moment

 There is a DSL for creating html

-And there is a framework for running the applications - and this is where things start to get interesting
+And there is a framework that makes it possible to run an application, and this is the core reason for things being elmish

 ---